This article was written by Josh VanderLinden, Reposted here.

 from Levenshtein import distancecountries = ['Canada', 'Antarctica', 'Togo', ...]def choose_least_distant(element, choices): 'Return the one element of choices that is most similar to element' return min(choices, key=lambda s: distance(element, s))user_input = 'canaderp'choose_least_distant(user_input, countries)>>> 'Canada'

-This is all nice and dandy but we can do better.
-The ocean of 3rd party libs in Python is so vast, that in most cases we can just import something and be on our way:
+in Python is so vast, that in most cases we can just import something and be on our way:

 from fuzzywuzzy import processprocess.extractOne("canaderp", countries)>>> ("Canada", 97)